Dandume: Geography/Population

 Dandume is the home of Dandume Market the large market that sells mainly agricultural produce.

 The postal code of the area is 830.

 Climate

 In Dandume, the year-round heat is accompanied by an uncomfortable, overcast wet season and a partially cloudy dry season.
-The average annual temperature is between 54°F and 96°F; it is rarely lower or higher than 48°F or 102°F.
+The average annual temperature is between 54 °F and 96 °F; it is rarely lower or higher than 48 °F or 102 °F.

 Cloud

-Throughout the year, there is a noticeable seasonal change in Dandume's average cloud cover %.
+Throughout the year, there is a noticeable seasonal change in Dandume's average cloud cover percent.
 Dandume experiences its clearest season from around November 5 to March 2, a duration of 3.9 months.
 With 63% of the sky being clear, mostly clear, or partly cloudy on average, January is the clearest month of the year in Dandume.
 From about March 2 to November 5, or 8.1 months, is when the cloudier portion of the year occurs.
 With 77% of the sky being cloudy or mostly cloudy on average, May is the cloudiest month of the year in Dandume.